Learning and Development

 The Department of Health provides physical activity guidelines for the under-fives…

-Before they’re walking: Physical activity should be encouraged from birth, particularly through floor-based play and water-based activities.
+Before they’re walking: Encourage physical activity from birth, particularly through floor-based play and water-based activities.

 After they’re walking: Children of preschool age who are capable of walking unaided should be physically active daily for at least 180 minutes, spread throughout the day.
 (Based on current averages, this equates to an extra 30–60 minutes per day.)

 All under-fives should minimise the amount of time spent being sedentary (being restrained or sitting) for extended periods (except time spent sleeping).
-Downloadable fact sheets explaining these guidelines are available here.
+Download fact sheets explaining these guidelines.

 Scott Warrington is a sports degree graduate of both the University of Central Lancashire and the University of Bolton.
 He is the founder of School Lettings Solutions.